The Stanford Health Professions Education and Scholarship (SHaPES) Program 2025 - 2026 Honors Scholars Certificate Program

 Current CV or Educator's Portfolio

-Please provide a current CV or educator's portfolio highlighting your education and experience in medical education, research experience, scholarly publications or presentations, and teaching and mentoring experiences.
+Please provide a current CV or educator's portfolio highlighting your education and experience in medical education, research, scholarly publications or presentations, and teaching and mentoring experiences.

 Chief/Program Director/Advisor/Supervisor Endorsement

-All applications require an endorsement by the department chair, division chief, fellowship direct, program director, advisor, or supervisor.
+Applications from students, residents, and fellows require an endorsement by the department chair, division chief, fellowship director, program director, advisor, or supervisor.
 This form is to ensure that you will be given the necessary support and sufficient time to complete the requirements for the Honors Certificate Program.
 Have your chief/director/advisor/supervisor read, pledge support, and sign.
-The form can be found below:
+The form is available for download below:

 Honors Scholar Requirements